-Chances are, if you’ve accepted business financing from a bank, credit union, online lender, or another source, you’ve been asked to sign a personal guarantee.
-This agreement (sometimes also spelled “personal guaranty”) is basically a promise that you, the business owner, are responsible for repaying a business loan should your business become unable to.
+You’ve probably been asked to sign a personal guarantee in the past when pursuing business financing from a bank, credit union, or online lender.
+But what is a personal guarantee?
+Simply put, a personal guarantee (sometimes also spelled “personal guaranty”) is a promise that you, the business owner, will be responsible for repaying a business loan even if your business is unable to do so.

 Table of Contents

 - Why Lenders Require Personal Guarantees On Business Loans